 Student debt got you down?
 Even if you haven’t graduated yet, it’s easy to stress over the impending financial impact that your tuition and loans will have on your adult life.
-As an entry-level worker, you likely won’t have thousands of dollars leftover every month.
-Between trying to finance your first apartment or save up for down payment on a house, it can be difficult to envision a future that doesn’t revolve around getting yourself out of student debt.
+As an entry-level worker, you likely won’t have thousands of dollars left over every month.
+Between trying to finance your first apartment or save up for a down payment on a house, it can be difficult to envision a future that doesn’t revolve around getting yourself out of student debt.
 Some people know for a fact that their own children will be entering college while they’re still paying off their own student loans.

 You don’t even have to be out of school to start thinking about how you’ll repay your loans.
 By adopting a money management strategy today, you’ll find it almost second nature to stay on top of bills, loan repayments and more.
 You’ll also be able to reach your savings goals more easily and feel confident about your financial growth.